-Learn the easy way to paint a sunset cityscape in this step-by-step tutorial.
+Learn to paint an easy sunset cityscape in this step-by-step tutorial with YouTube video.

 I’ve wanted to create a sunset painting tutorial for a few months now, but I’ve been struggling with the composition (I.e. what is going to be in the background of the sunset, the theme/feel, the focal points, etc).